giordano-lucas/exchange-price-propagation/index.md

 To compute optimal lag for one given date, we need to run a peak finding optimisation algorithm.

-## Peak finding algorithm : a grid search approach
+## Peak finding algorithm: a grid search approach

 To find the lag corresponding to the maximum correlation value, we follow a grid search approach.
 In other words, we: